Why I Switched My Web Designer Client Portal Away from Notion

 If you’re wondering how to manage web design clients without wanting to scream into the void every time a file is misplaced or a conversation is lost in email purgatory—keep reading.
 After years of navigating through clunky softwares & processes, and experimenting with different tools, I’ve finally found the client portal system that just works.

-But before we dive into why I've ditched my Notion Client Portal for this new option & why it's has taken over my life (in the very best ways possible), let’s rewind a bit!
+But before we dive into why I've ditched my Notion Client Portal for this new option & why it's taken over my life (in the very best ways possible), let’s rewind a bit!

 I’ve been through the wringer finding the right tools to manage my web design clients, and I’ve got stories—oh, do I have stories.
 HOURS and HOURS of trying & moving between softwares, researching which ones to test, and trying very hard NOT to give into shiny object syndrome...